-- -Astubs List of stub files or directories; see Section 30.5.1. - -AstubWarnIfNotFound Warn if a stub file entry could not be found; see Section 30.5.1. - -AstubWarnIfNotFoundIgnoresClasses Don't warn about missing classes (only methods and fields) even when -AwarnIfNotFound is true. - -AstubWarnIfOverwritesBytecode Warn if a stub file entry overwrite bytecode information; see Section 30.5.1. - -AuseDefaultsForUncheckedCode=source Outside the scope of any relevant @AnnotatedFor annotation, use unchecked code default annotations and suppress all type-checking warnings; see Section 30.4.
+- -Astubs List of stub files or directories; see Section 30.5.1. - -AstubWarnIfNotFound Warn if a stub file entry could not be found; see Section 30.5.1. - -AstubWarnIfNotFoundIgnoresClasses Don't warn about missing classes (only methods and fields) even when -AwarnIfNotFound is true. - -AstubWarnIfOverwritesBytecode Warn if a stub file entry overwrite bytecode information; see Section 30.5.1. - -AstubWarnIfRedundantWithBytecode Warn if a stub file entry is redundant with bytecode information; see Section 30.5.1. - -AuseDefaultsForUncheckedCode=source Outside the scope of any relevant @AnnotatedFor annotation, use unchecked code default annotations and suppress all type-checking warnings; see Section 30.4.